tamothee/IOTS/Readme.md

 <h4>Attack Surface 2: ESP-32 Network Attack</h4>
 <h5>Vulnerabilities</h5>
 <p>
-Intercepting of packets being sent from the "Door Access" terminal to the secure endpoint on MongoDB would result in the Personal Identifiable Information (PII/SPI) being leaked to the hacker as they would be able to know the specific time as to when the home owner leaves and returns.
+Intercepting of packets being sent from the "Door Access" terminal to the secure endpoint on MongoDB would result in the Personal Identifiable Information (PII/SPI) being leaked to the threat actor as they would be able to know the specific time as to when the home owner leaves and returns.
 </p>
 <h5>Assessment</h5>
 <p>